EthioNLP/afri-sft-data/README.md

 ## How to create prompt object from a dictionary

-Once, we have a dictionary for the prompt template we can create prompt object.
-To create prompt object one needs
+Once a dictionary for the prompt template is available, the next step involves creating a prompt object.
+The creation of a prompt object necessitates the following:

-- An ID: And identifier or the prompt
+ID: An identifier uniquely assigned to the prompt.
-- prompt class: Abstracts away the prompt template dictionary.
+Prompt Class: This class abstracts the prompt template dictionary.
-- Contents for the prompt class constructor.
-These contents are instruction, language etc.
+Contents for the Prompt Class Constructor: These contents include instructions, language, and other relevant details.

-Support prompt classes are
+Several support prompt classes are provided:

-* [Prompt](): This is a base class for all prompts.
-It can be also used to create many of the prompts
+* [Prompt](src/afri_rlhf/prompt/templates.py#L89): This serves as the base class for all prompts and can also be utilized to create various types of prompts.
-* [ClassificationPrompt](): A class to create prompt for classification datasources
+* [ClassificationPrompt](src/afri_rlhf/prompt/templates.py#L107): This class is designed for creating prompts tailored to classification datasources.
-* [ClassificationPrompt](): A class to create prompt for translation tasks
+* [TranslationPrompt](src/afri_rlhf/prompt/templates.py#L117): Specifically crafted for generating prompts suited for translation tasks.

 ```python